-We have one placement (and may possibly have more) with a member of the Irish Senate, Seanad Éireann.
+We have one possible placement with a member of the Irish Senate, Seanad Éireann.
 This is the upper house of the Irish Parliament, the Oireachtas.
 Seanad Éireann has 60 members.

 This internship would be of interest to: students with an interest in politics, legislation, current affairs.